The Hemel Hempstead School: Comprehensive

+Academy

+Previously a foundation school administered by Hertfordshire County Council, in April 2023 The Hemel Hempstead School converted to academy status.
+The school is now sponsored by the Scholars' Education Trust.

 House system

-The pupils are divided into one of the 7 house groups each named after local villages (with the exception of Ashridge, which is named after the Ashridge country estate):
+The pupils are divided into one of the 7 house groups each named after local villages (with the exception of Ashridge, which is named after the Ashridge country estate).